 - Meerkats are highly social and live in extremely organized groups known as packs or mobs.

 - Meerkats dig temporary holes and safe places all-over their foraging area.
-These holes are known as bolt holes and they use it to hide in an emergency.
+These holes are known as bolt holes and they use to hide in an emergency.

 - They are well-known for standing on the up-right position known as sentinel.
-They actually do so to watch for predators.
+They do so to watch for predators.

 - The intelligence of meerkats is often compared with that of baboons, chimps, and dolphins.

-- Packs of meerkats collectively migrate to avoid high pressure of predators, in search of food, and during natural disasters (such as floods).
+- Packs of meerkats collectively migrate to avoid the high pressure of predators, in search of food, and during natural disasters (such as floods).

-- The teeth and skeletal structure of meerkats and other mongoose have close resemblance with those of the earliest carnivores.
+- The teeth and skeletal structure of meerkats and other mongoose have a close resemblance with those of the earliest carnivores.

 Are Meerkats Cats?

-- No, meerkats are mongoose not cats.
+- No, meerkats are mongooses, not cats.